 Leadership posturing also involves tying specific actions to a mutual outcome.
 Attach context and purpose so that every action has meaning.
 She says posturing with patients, providers, hospital systems, payers, and vendors involves empathy, trust-building, definitive decision-making, mentoring, and a shared expectation approach to management.

-Successful leaders know how to manage change and encourage the team to solve problems.
+Successful leaders know how to manage change and encourage the team to solve problems and improve the patient experience.
 The patient portal is a valuable tool that everyone uses but may not see beyond their specific role, whether that’s posting payments, entering patient information, or scheduling procedures.
-A leader helps the team see beyond their individual roles and find ways to contribute in a more impactful way.
+A leader helps the team see beyond their individual roles and find ways to contribute to better patient relations in a more impactful way.

 A practice manager is a clearinghouse for everything that goes on, and the only way to be successful, Kem says, is to develop a confident, self-assured team that helps you solve problems and get things done.
 Look to credible resources such as PMI, CMS, HIMSS, AAPC, MGMA, and your specialty organizations to work through challenges.